olehsamoilenko/malloc/README.md

 # malloc
 This project is about implementing a dynamic memory allocation mechanism<br>
-The first implementation was created accordingly to [this Stepik guide](https://stepik.org/lesson/44328/step/1?unit=22140).
+The first implementation was created accordingly to [stepik guide](https://stepik.org/lesson/44328/step/1?unit=22140).

 Compile library
 ===